 The families I’ve worked with as an immigration lawyer all acknowledge that using common sense in this process is essential.
 I understand that the initially parents involved in intercountry adoption are focused on making sure that the child can immigrate to America and have a good family life.
 Then there is the essential time of adjustment, which will determine future success.

-Please contact the Ranchod Law Group with offices in San Francisco, Santa Clara Bay area, and Sacramento California, if you have any questions regarding intercountry adoption.
+Contact the Ranchod Law Group in Sacramento or Stockton.
+If you have any questions regarding intercountry adoption.
 We represent clients throughout the fifty states.
-To schedule a consultation contact us at 415-986-6186 or at email@example.com.
+To schedule a consultation contact us at (916) 613-3553 or at firstname.lastname@example.org..